Demigod

-In polytheistic religions and mythologies, a demigod or demigoddess is a being half-divine and half-human born of a deity and a human, or a human or non-human creature that is accorded divine status after death, or someone who has attained the "divine spark" (divine illumination).
-An immortal demigod often has tutelary status and a religious cult following, while a mortal demigod is one who has fallen or died, but is popular as a legendary hero.
+In polytheistic religions and mythologies, a demigod or demigoddess is a being half-deity and half-human born of a deity and a human, a non-human creature that is accorded divine status after death or someone who has attained the "divine spark" (divine illumination).
+An immortal demigod or demigoddess often has tutelary status and a religious cult following, while a mortal demigod or demigoddess is one who has died, but is popular as a legendary hero or heroine.
 Figuratively, the term is used to describe a person whose talents or abilities are so elevated that they appear to approach divinity.